railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 .. tip:: Payment Workflow

-	An Open ERP workflow is associated with each payment order.
+	An OpenERP workflow is associated with each payment order.
 Select a payment order and if you are in the GTK client click :menuselection:`Plugins --> Print workflow` from the top menu.